jbossdemocentral/integration-summitlab2018-fuse-amq/docs/web-application-ui.md

 1. Fill in the connection configuration to the messaging environment.
 You collected the information in the last step of the previous section: _Create Application Credentials_.Then click on **Next >**.

+**IMPORTANT!!!
+MAKE SURE YOU ENTER THE USERNAME/PASSWORD CORRECTLY!!!!**
     ![Configuration 1](images/webapp-03.png)

     Scroll down and fill in the addresses names.